-MSc

-Member of the Chartered Institute of Public Finance and Accountancy
+BA (Hons), MSc, Member of the Chartered Institute of Public Finance and Accountancy

-Mrs Patricia Anderson, Non-Executive Director, June 2018 to Present (Associate Non-Executive Director, non-voting, January 2018 to June 2018)
+Mrs Patricia Anderson, Non-Executive Director, June 2018 to May 2019 and October 2019 to Present (Leave of absence taken May 2019 to October 2019)

 Trish has over 30 years of experience working in health and social care services and has enjoyed roles across a wide range of settings, including executive Board appointments.
 She has proven ability in both the provision and the commissioning of services, strong negotiation and influencing skills, in addition to a strong working knowledge of the key challenges that the NHS is facing.
 In addition, Trish is skilled in identifying and managing risks within and across organisations.
 She is clear that the overall goal is to improve health outcomes for the local population and recognises that the Trust will be judged on that delivery.